Cvostr/zsgamedit/README.md

 Install Visual Studio (installs compiler)

 You can also find QtCreator for Windows.
-This IDE will find installed MSVC compiler
+This IDE will find previously installed MSVC compiler

 Of course, you have to manually search and build dependencies (Windows is a "best" OS ever xDD)